formtools/docs/README.md

 In other words, rather than the web pages being constructed on the fly as people request them from the server, all the heavy lifting is done beforehand.
 The site is *generated* before being pushed to the server.

-The new website + doc has lots of benefit:
+The new website + docs have lots of benefits:
 - **Speed!** - static files are far faster to load than the PHP/MySQL-heavy website right now.
 - **Open!** - now that the doc is in a public repo, it's super easy for people to contribute and fix documentation, unlike the old site where the doc is in a closed database.